 Parking: Free parking is available in the adjacent parking area for the Vandenberg Esplanade along the shoulder of Pawtucket Blvd.

 Please click on the links below to jump to the location on the page:

 Please complete these forms online:

-When we have to cancel a program due to adverse weather we will make every effort to re-schedule the program or fully refund participants.
+When we have to cancel a program due to adverse weather, we will make every effort to re-schedule the program or we will fully refund participants.

 We offer paddling opportunities for people of all ages.
 Please see the guidelines below or talk with one of our staff to make sure the child has the best possible experience on the water!
 Please keep in mind that weather, wind and water conditions may effect children significantly more than adults.
 Children under 12 and sometimes older are not recommended in winds above 7 knots.
 It is very important that children (and adults) are not strapped into the boat in the event of a capsize.
 All children must have a valid minor waiver on file before they are allowed to boat.